Starwood Property Trust, Inc. (STWD) CEO Barry Sternlicht on Q1 2020 Results - Earnings Call Transcript

 Jeffrey DiModica

 Thanks Steve.
 Appreciate it.
 Yes, I do.
 You're going to have a CMBS deal later this week.
 You'll probably have a couple more in a week, week and a half.
 So we think that market is coming back.

 And talking to our bankers who are talking directly to the bond buyers, we think that there's a very good chance that we could get a non-QM securitization done in the next month or so.

 We don't need to.
 We have terrific financing lines that we actually earn as much or more, leaving them on.
-Our goal has always been to reduce those and we think we're a month away from being able to be in the market at a pretty accretive – in a pretty accretive way.
+Our goal has always been to reduce those and we think we're a month away from being able to be in the market in a pretty accretive way.

 I think the only way like we’re talking about earlier, we're going to avoid, we're going to do less things with potential spread marks.
 We're going to do less on warehouse, more A Notes.
 We're going to go to a pretty plain vanilla playbook here.
 So as we look to add, and Barry mentioned that, and I sort of mentioned that, I think if we can get term financing, non-recourse, non-mark-to-market until a securitization, that's super interesting.